-Cancun is one of the most popular destinations in Mexico, but it is recommended that you and your travel companions protect your vacation investment with trip insurance for a variety of reasons.
+Cancun is one of the most popular destinations in Mexico, but it is recommended that you and your travel companions protect your vacation investment with a travel protection plan for a variety of reasons.
 Though the sand, surf and resort atmosphere is second-to-none in Cancun, there are several health and safety concerns that you might want to be aware of before you hit the beach.

-1. Not all seasons are perfect for travel: If you are looking for a remote experience, you might want to avoid high season in Cancun, which runs from mid-December to March, according to Viator.
+1. Not all seasons are perfect for travel: If you are looking for a remote experience, you might want to avoid high season in Cancun, which runs from mid-December to early-April.
 However, keep in mind that traveling during the summer puts you at a peak time in the Caribbean for hurricanes.

 2. Choose your water wisely: Many hotels and resorts will claim that they filter their water with an in-house system, but you still run the risk of bacteria entering your glass.
 As a safety precaution, it’s always wise to purchase bottled water when you land.
 In addition to drinking bottled water, you might want to rinse your toothbrush with it as well.